nuwanwp/Certification/Deploy and Manage Azure compute resources.md

 - Gen1 and Gen 2 images.
 Gen1 VM cannot create Gen2 images
 - Once you generalize a VM in Azure, you cannot restart it because the VM is permanently marked as a generalized image.
 - Managed images can be used to create multiple VMs, but they have many limitations.
 Managed images can only be created from a generalized source (VM or VHD).
 They can only be used to create VMs in the same region and they can't be shared across subscriptions and tenants.

+## Best practices for achieving high availability with Azure virtual machines
+- 1. Applications running on a single VM - Single VMs using only Premium SSD disks as the OS disks, and either Ultra Disks, Premium SSD v2, or Premium SSD disks as data disks have the highest uptime service level agreement (SLA), and these disk types offer the best performance. and enable ZRS disks
+- 2.Applications running on multiple VMs - use scal sets with availability zones, flexible orchestration mode or by deploying VMs and disks across three availability zones.
+Deploy VMs and disks across multiple fault domains

 ## Disk Encryption (no extra cost)